Landover, Maryland: Public education

 Landover is a part of the Prince George's County Public Schools system.

 Elementary schools serving sections of the Landover CDP include: Columbia Park, Dodge Park, Cooper Lane, Gladys Noon Spellman, Highland Park, and William Paca.
 Middle schools serving sections of the Landover CDP include: G. James Gholson, Kenmoor, and Charles Carroll.
-Senior high schools serving sections of the Landover CDP include: Fairmont Heights, Charles Herbert Flowers, DuVal, and Bladensburg.
-The schools serving the 1990 CDP are: Cooper Lane and Gladys Noon Spellman elementaries, Charles Carroll Middle, and Bladensburg High.
+Senior high schools serving sections of the Landover CDP include: Fairmont Heights, Charles Herbert Flowers, DuVal, and Bladensburg and Central High School (Maryland) The schools serving the 1990 CDP are: Cooper Lane and Gladys Noon Spellman elementaries, Charles Carroll Middle, and Bladensburg High.

 When desegregation busing began in 1972, PG County school officials bused many black children in Landover to schools with large numbers of white students in other areas of the county.
 Since then many schools in the Landover area had closed.
 David Nakamura of The Washington Post stated that many Landover residents believed that desegregation busing contributed to the socioeconomic decline of Landover.
 In 1998 the busing program was abolished due to a settlement in federal court.

 Matthew Henson Elementary School was previously in the CDP.
 It was scheduled to close in 2009.
 In 2012 EXCEL Academy agreed to open a charter school in the former Henson space, and it moved from its previous campus in Riverdale.